 - Inscription Frame upper left, in black ink: L2573 [sideways] Upper left: remnant of old sticker

-- Provenance French private collection; auctioned at “small auction house in the provinces,” France [see note 1]; purchased by Didier Aaron, Paris, on joint account with Matthiesen Fine Art, Ltd. London; purchased by the Birmingham Museum of Art, Alabama, 2007
+- Provenance French private collection; auctioned at Encheres pays de Loire, Angers, France, June 15, 2004, lot 81; purchased by dealer Didier Aaron, Paris, on joint account with dealer Matthiesen Fine Art, Ltd. London; purchased by the Birmingham Museum of Art, Alabama, 2007